Hand-held Calculators

 Four-function.

-The first of the long line of TI calculators, red LED display.
+The first of the long line of calculators from Texas Instruments, red LED display.

 The first successful hand-held calculator with liquid crystal display (LCD)